Katrin-Drys/WP8_programming/docs/source/02_fortran.rst

 number of lattice points per side by one if the number of lattice points cubed is smaller than the number of atoms.
 Now of course we have too many lattice points, and thus some of them will remain empty.
+Compile and run the program on your workstation.

 .. tip::
     You can visualize the box you created using the ``VMD`` program.